Important Parent Information

 The academic progress of each student is reported four times a year; approximately two weeks after each quarter ends through the report card.
 Progress reports are distributed to parents during the middle of each quarter.

-Report cards are taken home by the student for the four reporting periods.
+Report cards are sent home to parents for the four reporting periods.
+Update any changes to parent email accounts to assure delivery.

 Parents should call the school and contact their child's counselor if they fail to receive a report card.
 If they wish to schedule a conference to discuss their child's progress, parents should call and leave a message for the child's teacher(s).